Jmcgee01125/QuickSuite/README.md

 !!
 YOU MUST INSTALL FFMPEG TO USE MOST OF THESE PROGRAMS

-You can download FFmpeg from https://www.wikihow.com/Install-FFmpeg-on-Windows (directs to https://ffmpeg.org/download.html).
+You can find instructions to download FFmpeg from https://www.wikihow.com/Install-FFmpeg-on-Windows (directs to https://ffmpeg.org/download.html).

 Make sure to add it to your system's PATH variable.
-The guide covers this as well, or you can go edit environment variables yourself.
+The guide covers this as well, or you can go edit environment variables yourself if familiar.

 ffmpeg.exe (Version 2021-2-20) is included in the repo.
 You can download that as well if you're not comfortable with editing PATH.

 If using this ffmpeg.exe, it will need to be in the SAME DIRECTORY as any batch file using it.
-This does not apply for the full installation.
+This does not apply for the full installation with PATH.

 :: ------------------------------------- ::
 VARIABLE USAGE NOTE